gavina-sebastian/School-Project-Work/index.md

 ## Welcome to my page!

-Here are projects and other work I have done online for my high school classes.
+Here are projects and other work I have done online and in code for my high school classes.

 ### Scratch Work